'Only travel if necessary': CalMac warning after island ferry breakdown

-CALMAC has issued travel warnings while bringing in a charter vessel after the breakdown of the world's first sea-going hybrid ferry.
+CalMac has issued travel warnings while bringing in a rigid inflatable boat after the breakdown of the world's first sea-going hybrid ferry.

 The 11-year-old MV Hallaig, presented as a "pioneering" diesel/electric ferry built for the Scottish Government-owned ferry operator was evacuated after a battery overheated on Thursday.